ServiceInnovationLab/staging-site/_process/process_discovery.md

 #### In brief

 * Research discovery - focuses on in-depth research into the subject matter.
 It is particularly important to help better understand complex issues such as a ‘Life Event’.
 * Design discovery - typically follows research discovery and focuses on creating and developing prototypes and concepts.
 These may be new products / services / approaches  or  adapted versions of ideas identified through the ‘Research Discovery’ phase.

 ### Research discovery

 A research discovery is a substantial piece of research investigation and evidencing.
 It is applicable to complex issues that fall within but are not limited to, a ‘Life Event’.

 * Action: in-depth research into the subject matter.
 Capability uplift of an external team (where applicable), co-design, collaboration and outreach.
 Embed evidencecial design rigor, apply quantitative and qualitative research and evidencing.
 * Deliverable: A research discovery document with findings and next steps actions.
 Reports of all the evidence and findings.
-Suggestion on areas to develop further through a Design Discovery
+Suggestion on areas to develop further through a Design Discovery.
 * Outcome: At the end of this discovery.
 Time will be taken to drawn up a ‘Project Roadmap’.
 The roadmap builds on the project scope document and details all the operational requirements to meet the outcomes defined and agreed in from the research discovery.

 ### Design discovery

 A design discovery focuses developing and testing possible solutions.
 It addresses the feasibility, capability and usability of a testable product or service.
 It can be a standalone product / service or a product / service that has emerged from work undertaken in the Research Discovery phase.
 A Design Discovery has four distinct stages:

 1 - Design scope